The Difference Between Domestic Assault and Domestic Violence in Oakland

 Are There Different Penalties for Domestic Violence Cases?

 When one is convicted of domestic violence versus an assault, the charges on the surface level may seem similar, sharing many of the same elements for the prosecution to prove to the jury.
-However, the consequences of a conviction differ from those of an assault.
+However, the consequences of a conviction differ from those of a domestic assault.
 An individual who was convicted of domestic violence may be required to attend a batterer’s intervention program, parenting classes, or other domestic violence counseling, can face a ban on their ability to own firearms for life even with a misdemeanor conviction of Penal Code section 273.5, can face deportation and other immigration consequences, and can be required to pay more substantial fines and fees and even face longer jail sentences especially if the domestic violence crime is charged as a felony.

 The severity of the injuries in domestic violence cases often has an effect on the possible consequences and penalties.
 The more severe the injuries the more likely the crime may be charged as a felony and can even have a Gross Bodily Injury enhancement that will add state prison time exposure to the underlying domestic violence offense.
 Domestic violence penalties can get severe rather quickly.